Carolingian monetary system: 19th century

 Sweden introduced decimal currency in 1855.
 The riksdaler was divided into 100 öre.
 The riksdaler was renamed the krona in 1873.

-The Austro-Hungarian Empire decimalised the Austro-Hungarian florin in 1857, concurrent with its transition from the Conventionsthaler to the Vereinsthaler standard.
+The Austrian Empire decimalised the Austro-Hungarian florin in 1857, concurrent with its transition from the Conventionsthaler to the Vereinsthaler standard.

 Spain introduced its decimal currency unit, the peseta, in 1868, replacing all previous currencies.

 20th century

 Decimalisation continued in the 20th century.
 For example, Cyprus decimalised the Cypriot pound in 1955, which comprised 1,000 mils, later replaced by 100 cents.

-The United Kingdom and Ireland decimalised the pound and punt, respectively, in 1971.
+The United Kingdom and Ireland decimalised the pound sterling and Irish pound, respectively, in 1971.
 (See £sd and Decimal Day.)

 Malta decimalised the lira in 1972.

 Nigeria was the last country to abandon the Carolingian system, in 1973, when the pound was replaced by the naira.